hydro-project/hydroflow/design_docs/2022-02_time_strata_design_doc.md

 We can solve both of the above problems with one mechanism.
 We assume each subgraph has a known single stratum number.
 Instead of running subgraphs in arbitrary order, run the subgraphs in a single stratum.
 When each stratum reaches fixed point (no more work), continue to the next stratum, in order.

 This clearly solves (1), but it also indirectly solves (2).
 Any handoff which crosses strata will accumulate all values from the earlier stratum.
-Then when the later stratum runs we know the handoff we’re pulling from has received all values from the previous stratum’s run — *it is complete*. **Important**: we also need to ensure the handoff is also completely emptied each when the later stratum is run, otherwise we may see values from previous epochs which have been left behind.
+Then when the later stratum runs we know the handoff we’re pulling from has received all values from the previous stratum’s run — *it is complete*. **Important**: we also need to ensure the handoff is also completely emptied each when the later stratum is run, otherwise we may see values from previous ticks which have been left behind.

 ## Implementation

 Implementation should actually be very straightforward.
-We swap out the simple FIFO queue for either (1) a priority queue (ordered by `epoch, strata`) or (2) a simple map or vec with stratum number keys/indices and FIFO queue values.
+We swap out the simple FIFO queue for either (1) a priority queue (ordered by `tick, strata`) or (2) a simple map or vec with stratum number keys/indices and FIFO queue values.
 Option (2) should perform better since we have a fixed number of strata.

 ## External Events